OpenEvalProject/evals/manuscripts/elife-02517/v1/manuscript.md

 ## Abstract

-FoxA , an evolutionarily conserved gene involved in the development of the digestive system in many animals, has an important role in regeneration in flatworms.
+FoxA, an evolutionarily conserved gene involved in the development of the digestive system in many animals, has an important role in regeneration in flatworms.